An architectural standard for developers who want a clear way to structure, wire, and extend production-grade Express.js APIs

 You are not yet comfortable reading and modifying backend code

-The kit comes with a complete implementation handbook that explain the design, conventions and rules behind the API's architecture.
+The kit comes with a complete implementation handbook that explains the design, conventions, and rules behind the API's three-layer architecture.

 Each part is written as a short technical reference you can come back to whenever you need to understand how the API is wired, how its layers interact with each other, or how features are implemented without breaking the overall structure.